The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

-Of course, we know, by Example \ref{fgnotnvs}, that if we simply start with the theory of $F$-groups, not all models will be near vector spaces.
-In fact if we start with any near vector space with an infinite number of blocks, its complete theory will have models which are not near vector spaces (by arguments similar to those used in Example \ref{fgnotnvs}).
+Assuming finite block type also simplifies the situation for ultraproducts.
+By a similar construction to that in Example \ref{fgnotnvs} we see that the complete theory of an infinite block near-vector space will have models which are not near-vector spaces.
 However, if we start with a $V$ which has a finite number of blocks, then we will not run into the same problem.
-Below we use Proposition \ref{fixedbyauto} to show that any ultrapower of such a $V$ will be a near vector space, and thus all models of its complete theory will be near vector spaces.
+Below we use Proposition \ref{fixedbyauto} to show that any ultrapower of such a $V$ will be a near-vector space, and thus all models of its complete theory will be near-vector spaces.

-\begin{prop} Suppose $V$ is a near vector space with finite block type, so $V=\oplus_{i=1}^m B_i$.
-Then every ultrapower of $V$ will be a near vector space. \end{prop}
+\begin{prop} Suppose $V$ is a near-vector space with finite block type, so $V=\oplus_{i=1}^m B_i$.
+Then every ultrapower of $V$ will be a near-vector space. \end{prop}

 \textit{Proof:} In this case we have that: